brianrisk/lightning_factory/README.md

 # LightningFactory

-LightningFactory is a Python library designed to simplify the creation of PyTorch Lightning models for various types of neural networks, such as Feed-Forward Neural Networks (FFNN), Long Short-Term Memory networks (LSTM), and more.
+LightningFactory is a Python library designed to simplify the creation of PyTorch Lightning models for various types of neural networks.
 It follows the parameterized factory pattern and allows users to specify custom configurations or use sensible defaults for quick prototyping.

 ## Usage